What is a Life Cycle Assessment? LCA

 Instead of using estimation or average, you can build a data architecture to retrieve updated data and metrics in a data lake

-This architecture will reduce the amount of manual work and improve the accuracy of your reporting by using up-to-date parameters and input data.
+This architecture will reduce manual work and improve reporting accuracy by using up-to-date parameters and input data.

 Now that we have gathered data for each step, we can start evaluating the environmental impacts of the functional unit (1 t-shirt here) on